Adult students - Tier 4 (General)

 You must study a course at an acceptable level, and there are additional requirements for certain types of course.

 You may be able to do a work placement as part of your course, and a short preparatory course (known as a 'pre-sessional course') - if you need one - before you begin your main course.
+Full details of pre-sessional courses can be found in the guidance document on the right side of this page.

 As well as being at an acceptable level, your course must be provided by an education provider which is a licensed Tier 4 (General) sponsor.
 For more information about sponsors, see the Your education provider page.